rtamizh/laravel-es/README.md

     Log::match('field', 'text')->paginate($perPage, $page)
     ```
     Note - This can be used in the space of first 10000 result set for the current query.
 So if you intend to use the whole result set, then the better option is to use the scroller.
-23. searchRaw - To search by the raw array query
+23. search or searchRaw - To search by the raw array query
     ```
-    Log::searchRaw([
+    Log::search([
         'body'=>[
             "query"=>[
                 "match" => [